PeterCamilleri/CX16/docs/vm_sp.md

 we have neither the registers not the sophisticated compiler.
 We must use a stack frame to make things work.

-Below are the classing stack frame, and one model of a possible, update stack frame design:
+Below are the classic stack frame, and one model of a possible, update stack frame design:

 ![Stack Frames](../images/framesb.png)